runekrauss/e-compiler/README.md

 .end method
 ```

+Finally, the code can be translated into a class file using *Jasmin*.
+Then, it can be interpreted and executed in the *JVM*.

 ## More information
 Generate the documentation of this project regarding the special comments with a command in your terminal, for example: